Google is ramping up its efforts in the online learning space, partnering with online learning platform Coursera to offer Google Career Certificates.

 You don't need a degree to pursue Google Career Certificates, which are delivered entirely online on Coursera.

-Google already offers certificates in IT support and automation and has recently launched three new career certificates in data analytics, project management, and user experience (UX) design.
-There's also a course in Android development.
+Google already offers certificates in IT support and IT automation and has recently launched three new career certificates in data analytics, project management, and user experience (UX) design.

 The courses are flexible, require under 10 hours of flexible study per week, and they use hands-on projects and direct employer connections to help you grasp the requirements of the subject area.
 They can be completed in less than six months.

 In creating these courses, Google had certain priorities.
 Each program had to provide a path to a high-demand job with high entry-level wages, be in an area where Google has expertise, and be able to be taught in an online format.

 The majority of MBA courses come with a sizeable financial investment.
 On average, the total cost of a top-ranked MBA is $168,000, according to BusinessBecause research.